FadeHack/StudDash/README.md

 To run the Assessment Management System on your local machine, follow the steps below:

 1. Make sure you have Python and MongoDB installed on your system.
-2. Clone this repository: `git clone https://github.com/your-username/assessment-management-system.git`
+2. Clone this repository: `git clone https://github.com/FadeHack/StudDash.git`
-3. Navigate to the project directory: `cd assessment-management-system`
+3. Navigate to the project directory: `cd StudDash`
 4. Install the required dependencies: `pip install -r requirements.txt`
 5. Set up the MongoDB connection by creating a database with required collections on mongoDB Atlas.
 6. Run the application: `python app.py`
 7. Open your web browser and access the application at: `http://localhost:5000`

-Make sure to replace `your-username` with your actual GitHub username in step 2.

 That's it!
 You should now be able to access and use the StudDash on your local machine.